 ITEM 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-There have been no significant changes in our market risk exposures since December 31, 2017.
+Other than the settlement of all the outstanding Subordinated Convertible Debentures in the second quarter of 2018, there have been no significant changes in our market risk exposures since December 31, 2017.

 ITEM 4.
 CONTROLS AND PROCEDURES